meemo/libugomemo/README.md

         - possibly no relying on stdlib (very low priority)

     - No mandatory asm inlines
-        - asm inlines will be added for specific platforms (ARM, x86 primarily), but all functions will to work without them
+        - asm inlines will be added for specific platforms (ARM, x86 primarily), but all functions will work without them

     - Reconfigurable malloc, realloc, free, etc.